Military history of Germany: World War I (1914–1918)

 The German Schlieffen plan to deal with the Franco-Russian alliance involved delivering a knock-out blow to the French and then turning to deal with the more slowly mobilised Russian army.
-At the start of the World War I, Germany attacked France through Belgium to avoid French defenses on the French-German border.
+At the start of World War I, Germany attacked France through Belgium to avoid French defenses on the French-German border.
 They were beaten back at the First Battle of the Marne.
 Three years of stalemated trench warfare on the Western Front produced millions of casualties (with one-third killed).
 New tactics in 1918 opened up the war, but a series of massive German offensives failed in spring 1918, and Germany went on the defensive as fresh American soldiers arrived at the rate of 10,000 a day.
 Militarily defeated, stripped of allies, and exhausted on the homefront, Germany signed an armistice in November 1918 that amounted to a surrender.

 In the East, however, the war was not confined to trenches.
 The Russian initial plans for war had called for simultaneous invasions of Austrian Galicia and German East Prussia.
 Although Russia's initial advance into Galicia was largely successful, it was driven back from East Prussia by the victories of the German generals Paul von Hindenburg and Erich Ludendorff at Tannenberg and the Masurian Lakes in August and September 1914.
 Russia's less-developed economic and military organisation soon proved unequal to the combined might of the German and Austro-Hungarian Empires.
 In the spring of 1915 the Russians were driven back in Galicia, and in May the Central Powers achieved a remarkable breakthrough on Poland's southern fringes, capturing Warsaw on 5 August and forcing the Russians to withdraw from all of Poland, known as the "Great Retreat".